dankamongmen/notcurses/README.md

 emitting the `op` escape followed by the appropriate escape for changing the fore- or background (since `op` changes both at once).

+Certain EGCs are understood to be all-foreground or all-background.
+U+2588 FULL BLOCK is all foreground.
+U+0020 SPACE is all background.
+When such a character is used, notcurses will emit whichever character can take advantage of the current color.

 ## Included tools

 Five binaries are built as part of notcurses: